tnebooks/12th-zoology/content.en/zoology/environmental-issues/_index.md

 physical, chemical and biological characteristics of the environment due to natural causes and human activities.
 The agents which cause pollution are called pollutants.
 Pollution is

-CHAPTER

-13

-XII Std Zoology Chapter 13 EM.indd 219 18/12/2021 15:19:14

-220Environmental Issues

-continue to accumulate (biomagnification).
-Toxic elements like lead, mercury, cadmium, chromium and nickel are such common pollutants.

-**13.2 Air Pollution** Earth is surrounded by a gaseous envelope

-which is called atmosphere.
-The gaseous blanket of the atmosphere acts as a thermal insulator and regulates the temperature of the earth by selectively absorbing The UV rays of solar radiation.
-The adverse effects of pollution include depletion of Ozone by Chlorofluorocarbons or CFCs, used as refrigerants and global warming by elevated CO2 (industries, deforestation, and partial combustion).

-The alterations or changes in the composition of the earth’s atmosphere by natural or human activities (anthropogenic factors) are referred as **Air Pollution**.
-Pollutants include the abundant presence of solid, liquid or gaseous substances produced by human or natural activity.
-The nature and concentration of a pollutant determines the severity of detrimental effects

 classified according to the types of environment that is affected.
 They are mainly air, water and soil pollution.